Outside the Great Walks season (1 May 2020 - 26 October 2020):

 - personal locator beacon

-- mountain radio (optional)
+- mountain radio or satellite messenger (optional)